jacksoncurdo/Note-Taker/README.md

 An application called Note Taker that can be used to write and save notes.

 ## Project Motivation
+To have a fully functioning application that can write and save notes using node.js and Express.

 ## Installation
-npm init
+- npm init

-npm install node
+- npm install node

-npm install express
+- npm install express

-heroku create
+- heroku create

 ## Technologies used